-Brainmaps guide efficient and effective treatment by guiding where the sensors should be placed and what frequencies and/or connectivity issues should be addressed in training.
+Brainmaps guide efficient and effective neurofeedback by guiding where the sensors should be placed and what frequencies and/or connectivity issues should be addressed in training.

 Understanding the numbers and graphics

-The numbers generated are Z scores which is a metric which represents how normal or abnormal a score is in comparison to the Neuroguide Database.
-A Z score of +1 represents a score exceeding 84% of individuals that age; +1.25 exceeds 89%; +1.5 exceeds 93%; +2.0 exceeds 98%.
+The numbers generated are z-scores which is a metric which represents how typical or atypical a score is in comparison to the database.
+A z-score of +1 represents a score exceeding 84% of individuals that age; +1.25 exceeds 89%; +1.5 exceeds 93%; +2.0 exceeds 98%.